 The Ultimate Guide for the Kalalau Trail will walk you through everything you need to know for this hike.
 For more to do in Kauai, check out our guide for camping and permits in Kauai: Camping and Permits in Kauai.

-Permits are required to hike past mile 6 on the Kalalau Trail, at the junction of the Hanakoa Stream.
-The trip must be planned ahead as permits can sell out.
-Permits can be obtains from the State of Hawaii camping reservation system.
+Permits are required to hike past mile 6 on the Kalalau Trail, the Hanakoa junction.
+Plan ahead an book your permits in advance.
+Tickets often sell out.
+Permits are obtained from the State of Hawaii camping reservation system.
 If tickets are sold out for your preferred dates, check every morning at 8:30am-9am (Hawaii time), as they reopen cancelled reservations.
-The cost is $15 per night for Hawaiian residents, and $20 per night for out of state (per person).
-Book your permits at: https://camping.ehawaii.gov/camping/all,details,1692.html
+The cost is $15 per night for Hawaiian residents, and $20 per night for out-of-state (per person).
+Book your permits HERE.

 Many hike this trail without a permit, including the dozens of people who physically live at Kalalau Beach for free.
 During our hike, there was an undercover park ranger requesting to see permits for anyone with a pack on.
-Please support the State of Hawaii and purchase a permit for this hike.
+Please support Hawaii and buy a permit for this hike.

 How to Get There

 The trailhead starts in the Ha’ena State Park, at Ka’a Beach.
-A good option is to stay at the Ha’ena Beach park the night prior to the hike which is located 1.2 miles from the trailhead.
+A good option is to stay at the Ha’ena Beach park the night before the hike.
+It is located 1.2 miles from the trailhead.
 For more on booking permits for Ha’ena Beach (county park) read more here.

 Our Hike Details